Jungstershark/ClojuRecipe/README.md

 ## Source Code Navigation
 The source code for our project can be found under the `src/assignment` folder, which contains the `core.clj` file with all of the function definitions.
 Our project file with dependencies used can be found in `project.clj`.

+## Code Explanation

+The code is written in a functional programming style, which means that it emphasizes the use of functions and immutable data structures.
+The code is also designed to be modular and reusable, with each function serving a specific purpose.

+Here is a brief explanation of each function:
+`get-recipe`

+This function takes in a list of ingredients, an application ID, and an application key, and makes an API call to Edamam to retrieve a list of recipes that match the ingredients.
+The function returns the top three recipes.

+`get-top-3`

+This function takes in a list of recipes and returns the top three recipes.

+`display-recipe`

+This function takes in a recipe and displays the recipe name, the list of ingredients, and a link to the full recipe instructions.

+`open-url`

+This function takes in a URL and opens it in a web browser.

+`extract-url`

+This function takes in a recipe and opens the URL for the full recipe instructions in a web browser.

+`check-keys`

+This function checks whether the keys.txt file exists in the project directory.

+`read-keys`

+This function reads the Edamam application ID and application key from the keys.txt file.

+`write-keys`

+This function prompts the user to enter their Edamam application ID and application key, and writes the credentials to the keys.txt file.

+`start-repl`

+This function starts a REPL (Read-Eval-Print Loop) that prompts the user to enter the ingredients that they have available.
+The function then displays the top three recipes that match the ingredients, and prompts the user to choose a recipe.
+If the user chooses a recipe, the function opens the URL for the full recipe instructions in a web browser.
+If the user enters "Quit", the function exits.

 ## Future Improvements
 1. Ability to tell users what ingredients are missing from their stash.